ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 When an error occurs processing the capsule protocol, the receiver MUST treat the message as malformed or incomplete, according to the underlying transport protocol.
-For HTTP/3, the handling of malformed messages is described in section 4.1.3 of {{H3}}.
-For HTTP/2, the handling of malformed messages is described in section 8.1.2.6 of {{!H2=RFC7540}}.
-For HTTP/1.1, the handling of incomplete messages is described in section 8 of
+For HTTP/3, the handling of malformed messages is described in
-{{!CORE-MESSAGING=I-D.draft-ietf-httpbis-messaging}}.
+{{Section 4.1.3 of H3}}.
+For HTTP/2, the handling of malformed messages is described in {{Section 8.1.1 of !H2=I-D.draft-ietf-httpbis-http2bis}}.
+For HTTP/1.1, the handling of incomplete messages is described in {{Section 8 of !H1=I-D.draft-ietf-httpbis-messaging}}.

 Each capsule's payload MUST contain exactly the fields identified in its description.
 A capsule payload that contains additional bytes after the